-The major strength of this work is the large number and range of patients included to estimate the prevalence of HRAS, KRAS, and NRAS.
-Some methodological limitations of this review should be considered.
-First, even after choosing only the studies with a low ‘risk of bias score’, the heterogeneity between studies was high.
-We believe this is due to the heterogeneous nature of HNC, which includes a wide range of anatomical sites and etiologies.
-We tried to address this issue by conducting additional sub-group analysis, which indeed showed significant differences between groups.
-A second limitation is the differences in the sequencing methods, which might influence the results by interfering with the pooled estimates' accuracy and precision.
-Third, our data collection lacked enough patient-specific data on exposure to risk factors which could have strengthened the associations and provided additional insights for some of the observations noted in our study.
-Lastly, we did not present quantitative data on the mutual exclusivity of mutations of the RAS family.
-Nevertheless, this is the most extensive analysis and the first meta-analysis conducted on the prevalence and characteristics of mutations in the RAS family in HNC.
+The major strength of this work is the large number and range of patients included to estimate the prevalence of HRAS, KRAS, and NRAS mutations.
+However, certain methodological limitations of this review should be considered.
+First, even after selecting only those studies with a low ‘risk of bias score’, the heterogeneity between studies remained high.
+We believe that this is due to the heterogeneous nature of HNC, which includes a wide range of anatomical sites and etiologies.
+We attempted to address this issue by conducting additional sub-group analyses, which consistently revealed significant differences between groups.
+A second limitation of this analysis is the differences in the sequencing methods used among studies, which may have influenced overall pooled results by interfering with the accuracy and precision of pooled estimates.
+Third, we did not analyze sufficient data pertaining to patient-specific risk factor exposure.
+Such data could potentially have strengthened the observed associations in this study and provided additional corresponding insights.
+Lastly, we did not present quantitative data regarding the mutual exclusivity of mutations in RAS family genes.
+Despite these limitations, this is the most extensive analysis and the first meta-analysis conducted to date to have assessed the prevalence and characteristics of mutations in RAS family genes among HNC patients.

-In conclusion, this study points at RAS as a potential target in a subset of HNC patients.
-It sheds light on the differences in prevalence according to geographical region and anatomical site.
-In addition, the analysis shows RAS mutations are associated with tumor stage and HPV status.
+In conclusion, this study highlights RAS as a potential therapeutic target in a subset of HNC patients, shedding light on differences in mutational prevalence rates according to geographical region and tumor anatomical site.
+In addition, this analysis demonstrates that RAS mutations are associated with tumor stage and HPV status.

-Acknowledgment
+Acknowledgments

-This work was funded by the Israel Science Foundation (ISF, 302/21 and 700/16) (to M.E.), the Israel Cancer Research Foundation (ICRF, 17-1693-RCDA) (to M.E), United State - Israel Binational Science foundation (BSF, 2017323) (to M.E).
+This work was funded by the Israel Science Foundation (ISF, 302/21 and 700/16) (to M.E.), the Israel Cancer Research Foundation (ICRF, 17-1693-RCDA) (to M.E), United States - Israel Binational Science Foundation (BSF, 2017323) (to M.E).
 Fellowship: Eileen & Louis Dubrovsky Doctoral Cancer Fellowship Endowment Fund, BGU fellow to O.N.
 PBC post-doctoral fellowship from Israeli Council for Higher Education to S.J.

 Conflict of Interest